-Also joining the band were two of the best saxophone players in Birmingham - Dario Capaldi and Brian "Monk" Finch - who had recently returned from Germany where they had played in Birmingham singer Johnny Neal's group The Starliners.
-Pat Wayne and The Jaymen became a popular attraction on the dance circuit and the line-up of two saxophone players made for a distinctive image on stage and gave the band a trademark sound.
+A significant addition to the band were two of the best saxophone players in Birmingham - Dario Capaldi and Bryan "Monk" Finch - who had recently returned from Germany where they had played in Birmingham singer Johnny Neal's group The Starliners.
+Pat Wayne and The Jaymen became a popular attraction on the dance circuit and the line-up of two saxophone players made for a distinctive image on stage and gave the band a powerful trademark sound.

 In June of 1963 following in the wake of the famous "Mersey Sound" craze, Birmingham was visited by Cliff Richard and The Shadows producer Norrie Paramor who was looking to sign up new talent for Columbia Records.
 Auditions were held at the Moat House Club in Digbeth and Pat Wayne with The Rockin' Jaymen were one of the first bands to be signed.
 They were soon sent down to the famous Abbey Road studios in London where they recorded a number of tracks under direction of Norrie Paramor.